 While most of our arrangements include short-term payment terms, we periodically provide extended payment terms to clients from the date of contract signing.
 We do not recognize revenue under extended payment term arrangements until such payments become due.
-In certain circumstances, where all other revenue recognition criteria have been met, we occasionally offer discounts to clients with extended payment terms, in order to accelerate the timing of when payments are made.
+In certain circumstances, where all other revenue recognition criteria have been met, we occasionally offer discounts to clients with extended payment terms to accelerate the timing of when payments are made.
 Changes to extended payment term arrangements have not had a material impact on our consolidated results of operations.

 Maintenance fees are recognized ratably over the period of the contract based on vendor specific objective evidence of fair value based upon contractual renewal rates.
 Revenue from EDI services is recognized as services are provided and is determined based on the volume of transactions processed.
-Prior to the sale of the Company's prepackaged medications business in March 2009, revenue from the sale of prepackaged medications, net of provisions for estimated returns, was recognized upon shipment of the pharmaceutical products, the point at which the customer took ownership and assumed risk of loss, when no performance obligations remain and collection of the receivable was probable.